-Vaccines are harmless forms of bacteria, viruses etc that are put into the body to start your immune system responding against certain diseases.
-They are usually given to help prevent infections, but research is being done to develop vaccines that prevent or treat cancer.
+Vaccines are harmless versions of a cell that are put into the body to start your immune system responding against certain diseases.
+Vaccines to prevent diseases like measles or chickenpox are commonplace.
+Scientists are now using similar principles to develop vaccines to prevent, and sometimes treat, cancer.

 Vaccines to prevent diseases like measles or chicken pox are commonplace.
 Scientists are now using similar principles to develop vaccines to prevent, and sometimes treat, cancer.
 Clinical trials for vaccines for other cancer types are ongoing.